 - Eggs – I always use large eggs in everything I bake or cook.

-- Flour – All purpose flour is good here.
+- Flour – All-purpose flour is good here.

 - Pantry Spices – These are quite simple and need no explanation – onion powder, garlic powder, paprika, salt, and ground black pepper.

-HOW TO PREPARE BREADED CHICKEN WINGS:
+HOW TO PREPARE BREADED CHICKEN WINGS

 YOU’RE ALL SET – LET’S FRY THE CHICKEN!

-- Fry the chicken in batches – about 4 or 5 pieces at a time.
+Now that all of the chicken has been dipped and coated twice, it’s time to fry.
+First, preheat your oven to 200 degrees F. Fry the chicken in batches – about 4 or 5 pieces at a time.
 It will take about 7 minutes for the chicken to be fully cooked through.
 Once fully cooked and browned, remove from the oil and place on a clean baking sheet/cooling rack.
-Set in oven.
+Set it in the oven.
 Do not cover!
+Continue with frying the next batch until all of the chicken is done.
+Place the chicken on a serving plate and enjoy.

 HOW TO SERVE BREADED CHICKEN WINGS

 If you’re much like me, you serve your chicken wings with a few napkins and call it day!
-I will make a batch of chicken wings, pile them onto a plate, and grab and handful of napkins.
+I will make a batch of chicken wings, pile them onto a plate, and grab a handful of napkins.
 Then, I make my way to the couch, fire up something on Netflix and dig in.
 That’s just how I roll!

 Making Breaded Chicken Wings a complete meal is easy enough.
-Everyone seems to like carrot and celery sticks with wings.
+Everyone seems to like carrots and celery sticks with wings.
 That’s certainly one option, but that hardly makes a meal.
 I would serve that as an appetizer or as a dish on a buffet table.

 Here are some great sides to pair with your wings: